kelvintechnical/23-Java-Projects/README.md

 ---

-## How to Use This Guide

-If you're using ChatGPT or another AI assistant, use the following prompt to make the most of your learning experience:

----

 ### Suggested Prompt

 I’m not a programmer yet, but I dream of becoming one.
 I’m 10 years old and eager to learn!